-MRI Forearm (One Side Only) is a non-invasive diagnostic imaging test designed to evaluate the bones, muscles, tendons, ligaments, nerves, and surrounding soft tissues of a single forearm.
-The forearm consists of two major bones—the radius and ulna—along with multiple joints, connective tissues, and neurovascular structures that enable arm and wrist movement.
-Any injury, inflammation, or disease affecting this region can significantly impair mobility and daily activities.
+MRI Forearm (One Side Only) is a non-invasive diagnostic test that is performed to assess the bones, muscles, tendons, ligaments, nerves, and adjacent soft tissue of one forearm.
+The forearm has two bones, the ulna and radius, and numerous joints, connective tissues, and neurovascular structures, which make the wrist and the elbow move.
+Any trauma, swelling, or illness of this area may severely affect functionality and everyday life.

-Magnetic Resonance Imaging provides high-resolution images in multiple planes without using ionizing radiation, making it highly effective in detecting both bone and soft tissue abnormalities.
-Compared to other imaging methods, MRI offers superior clarity for early diagnosis, guiding treatment plans, and monitoring post-treatment outcomes.
+Magnetic Resonance Imaging (MRI) allows high-resolution images of multiple planes without ionizing radiation exposure, making this imaging modality a safe and highly useful form of imaging in the detection of bone and soft tissue abnormalities.
+MRI has better detail compared to other imaging techniques to facilitate early diagnosis, treatment planning, and post-treatment monitoring.

 Purpose of MRI Forearm (One Side Only)